Your Guide to the 11 Drones With the Longest Flight Times

 Here are some of the top drones with longest flying time stats that we were able to find.

-The Top 11 Drones From Shortest to Longest Flight Times
+The Top Drones with the Longest Flight Times

 Although it comes in at last place with a maximum flight time of 16 minutes at 12.4 mph and 15 minutes of hovering time, the DJI Spark is still a capable drone.
 Designed as a consumer-level entry model, it lets you use hand gesture control in addition to a normal remote control, so you might be able to get more done in less time.